-The GRADE project provides a model of the relationship between government revenue per capita and determinants of health (DOH) and child and maternal survival while controlling for each quality of governance (QoG).
-We did not add any controls to the model because we want to capture the total effect of government revenue per capita and QoG.
+The GRADE project provides a model of the relationship between government revenue per capita and six determinants of health (DOH) and child and maternal survival while controlling for each quality of governance (QoG).
+For GRADE-DOH, we did not add any controls to the model because we want to capture the total effect of government revenue per capita and QoG.
 Most variables used in the literature are influenced by government revenue and QoG, so there would be collinearity problems.
 The actual and fitted models are available.

-The model includes basic water facilities, safe water facilities, basic sanitation, safe sanitation, schooling, and maternal and child survival rates.
+The DOH model includes basic water facilities, safe water facilities, basic sanitation, safe sanitation, schooling, and maternal and child survival rates.
 See the section on data for the definitions.